The King of the Neighborhood

-The King of the Neighborhood (El rey del barrio) is a 1949 Mexican comedy film, directed by Gilberto Martínez Solares.
+The King of the Neighborhood (El rey del barrio) is a 1950 Mexican comedy film, written and directed by Gilberto Martínez Solares, and starring Germán Valdés "Tin-Tan" and Silvia Pinal.
+This film marked the acting debut of José René Ruiz Martínez "Tun-Tun" and Fannie Kauffman "Vitola".

 It has been included in a list of the twenty most important movies in Mexican film history.

 Synopsis

 Tin Tan is a highly popular inhabitant of his neighborhood, where he has a faithful band of followers.
 He leads a double life as a railroad worker by day and thief by night.
 He's trying to woo Carmelita, the prettiest girl there, and the many mishaps that happen while doing this.